nabu-platform/events-api/README.md

 # How to use

-SPI: be.nabu.libs.events.SPIEventDispatcher
+- SPI: be.nabu.libs.events.SPIEventDispatcher
-OSGi: a stub implementation is provided which does nothing on fire() and fails on subscribe()
+- OSGi: a stub implementation is provided which does nothing on fire() and fails on subscribe().
 It has a service ranking of 0 so make sure custom implementations have a higher ranking.

-The easiest way is to get an event dispatcher:
+The easiest way to get an event dispatcher is from the factory:

 ```java
 EventDispatcherFactory.getInstance().getEventDispatcher();